-Although many kidney cancers are found fairly early, while they are still confined to the kidney, others are found at a more advanced stage.
+Many kidney cancers are found fairly early, while they are still confined to the kidney, but others are found at a more advanced stage.
 There are a few reasons for this:

-- These cancers can sometimes become quite large without causing any pain or other problems.
+- These cancers can sometimes grow quite large without causing any pain or other problems.

 - Because the kidneys are deep inside the body, small kidney tumors cannot be seen or felt during a physical exam.

-A routine urine test (urinalysis), which is sometimes part of a complete medical checkup, may find small amounts of blood in the urine of some people with early renal cell cancer.
-But this test is not a good way to look for kidney cancer.
-Many things other than kidney cancer cause blood in the urine, including urinary tract infections, bladder infections, bladder cancer, and benign (non-cancerous) kidney conditions such as kidney stones.
-Also, some people with kidney cancer do not have blood in their urine until the cancer is quite large and might have spread to other parts of the body.
+A routine urine test (urinalysis), which is sometimes part of a complete medical checkup, may find small amounts of blood in the urine of some people with early kidney cancer.
+But many things other than kidney cancer cause blood in the urine, including urinary tract infections, bladder infections, bladder cancer, and benign (non-cancerous) kidney conditions such as kidney stones.
+And some people with kidney cancer do not have blood in their urine until the cancer is quite large and might have spread to other parts of the body.

-Imaging tests such as computed tomography (CT) scans and magnetic resonance imaging (MRI) scans can find small renal cell carcinomas.
-But these tests are expensive and cannot always tell benign tumors from small renal cell carcinomas.
+Imaging tests such as computed tomography (CT) scans and magnetic resonance imaging (MRI) scans can often find small kidney cancers, but these tests are expensive.
+Ultrasound is less expensive and can also detect some early kidney cancers.
+One problem with these tests is that they can’t always tell benign tumors from small renal cell carcinomas.

-Often, kidney cancers are found incidentally (by accident) during tests for some other illness such as gallbladder disease.
-These cancers usually are causing no pain or discomfort when they are discovered.
-The survival rate for kidney cancer found this way is very high because these cancers are usually found at a very early stage.
+Often, kidney cancers are found incidentally (by accident) during imaging tests for some other illness such as gallbladder disease.
+These cancers usually are causing no pain or other symptoms when they are found.
+The survival rate for these kidney cancers is very high because they are usually found at a very early stage.

-It is important to tell your doctor if family members (blood relatives) have or had kidney cancer, especially at a younger age, or if they have been diagnosed with an inherited condition linked to this cancer, such as von Hippel-Lindau disease.
-Your doctor may recommend that you consider genetic testing.
-Only people who have clinical signs of these conditions or blood relatives with these clinical signs are genetically tested for these conditions.
+It is important to tell your doctor if any of your family members (blood relatives) has or had kidney cancer, especially at a younger age, or if they have been diagnosed with an inherited condition linked to this cancer, such as von Hippel-Lindau disease.
+Your doctor may recommend that you consider genetic counseling and testing to see if you have the condition.